 iii identification of ecological communities.

-3. In the case of a person possessing the relevant academic qualification, at least three years of experience within the last 7 years.
+3. In the case of a person possessing the relevant academic qualification, at least 3 years of experience within the last 7 years.

-4. In any other case, at least 5 years of experience, two of which have been gained within the last 7 years.
+4. In any other case, at least 5 years of experience, 2 of which have been gained within the last 7 years.

-Ongoing accreditation will also require ongoing involvement in maintaining skills and knowledge related to the BAM and its application.
+Ongoing accreditation will also require ongoing involvement in maintaining skills and knowledge related to the Biodiversity Assessment Method and its application.

 Notes about relevant work experience – and demonstration of technical skills

-The BAM requires an assessor to have a strong focus on botanical skills involving plots, quadrats, and transects to sample species composition.
+The Biodiversity Assessment Method requires an assessor to have a strong focus on botanical skills involving plots, quadrats, and transects to sample species composition.
 This sampling is used to identify plant community types and ecological communities.